Council pilots community resilience plan - Argyllshire Advertiser

 ‘On-the-ground feedback from a pilot partner would provide further useful data to inform the roll-out.’

-Ms Flanagan listed various criteria for community groups to become involved in the pilot, including that its work is undertaken on a reactive basis.
+Ms Flanagan listed various criteria for community groups to become involved in the pilot, including that its work be undertaken on a reactive basis.

-However, the report also adds that there should be no expectation by the council for the group to ‘turn out’ at any point, and that all PPE and equipment should be provided by the authority.
+However, it also adds that there should be no expectation by the council for the group to ‘turn out’ at any point, and that all PPE and equipment should be provided by the authority.

-Ms Flanagan added: ‘A review of the pilot scheme and the public consultation feedback will be brought back to a future committee in order to define the scheme and move towards a full roll-out across Argyll and Bute in summer/autumn 2021.
+Ms Flanagan added: ‘A review of the pilot scheme and the public consultation feedback will be brought back to a future committee in order to define the scheme and move towards a full roll-out across Argyll and Bute.

-‘It should be noted that while it is not expected that there will be a significant uptake in the 2021 season, any uptake will have to be carefully monitored as there is a finite amount of revenue funding available to support the scheme (£50,000).

-‘Should uptake be significant the council may require to consider an area based geographic criteria to ensure the limited funding is prioritised where it will deliver the greatest benefit.’
+‘Should uptake be significant the council may require to consider an area-based geographic criteria to ensure the limited funding (£50,000) is prioritised where it will deliver the greatest benefit.’